-- (a) Any project files or associated exported files generated by Chat Mapper Free Version MUST NOT be used for, or in relation with, any commercial or business purpose, whether "for profit" or "not for profit".
-Any work performed or produced as a result of use of this Software cannot be performed or produced for the benefit of other parties for a fee, compensation or any other reimbursement or remuneration. - (b) The Chat Mapper Free Version may be freely distributed, with exceptions noted below, provided the distribution package is not modified in ANY WAY. - (c) The Chat Mapper Free Version may not be distributed inside of any other software package without written permission of Chat Mapper. - (d) The Chat Mapper Free Version allows the user to publish its work according to the license agreement, but neither Chat Mapper nor any principal, director, officer, employee, agent, shareholder or affiliate of Chat Mapper can or shall be held liable for the content of the publication.
+- (a) Any project files or associated exported files generated by Chat Mapper Free Version MUST NOT be used for, or in relation witl commercial or business purpose, whether "for profit" or "not for profit".
+Any work performed or produced as a result of use of this Software cannot be performed or produced for the benefit of other parties for a fee, compensation or any other reimbursement or remuneration. - (b) The Chat Mapper Free Version may be freely distributed, with exceptions noted below, provided the distribution package is no modified in ANY WAY. - (c) The Chat Mapper Free Version may not be distributed inside of any other software package without written permission of Urb Studios. - (d) The Chat Mapper Free Version allows the user to publish its work according to the license agreement, but neither Urban Brain nor any principal, director, officer, employee, agent, shareholder or affiliate of Urban Brain Studios can or shall be held liable for th content of the publication.